LoloForThePOP/meta-project/README.md

-# meta-project
+# Meta-Project
 A website platform dedicated to human projects presentation.
 In particular, you can present your project needs (ex: materials, skills, advices), and people can contact you.
 Coded with Symfony PHP Framework

 # Installation Procedure

-1- Download or clone github repository git clone https://github.com/LoloForThePOP/meta-project.git
+# 1- Download or clone github repository
+git clone https://github.com/LoloForThePOP/meta-project.git

 2- Move to the right folder